workingDog/kmlToGeojson/README.md

-# Converts Kml to GeoJSON format
+# Convert Kml to GeoJSON format

 This application "Converter" converts Kml or Kmz files into a GeoJSON representation.